simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rest/requests/get_block.md

 {% enditemplate %}

-*Examples from Bitcoin Core 0.13.1*
+*Examples from Bitcoin Cash Node 0.13.1*

 Request a block in hex-encoded serialized block format: